gre/gre/blockarts/CryptoAliens/README.md

 ## What are CryptoAliens?

 CryptoAliens are digital creatures generated from Ethereum blockchain blocks.
-They can be minted on [ethblock.art](https://ethblock.art/styles) by anyone, which establishes a limited set of CryptoAliens species.
+They can be minted on [ethblock.art][create] by anyone, which establishes a limited set of CryptoAliens species.
 Each block produced on Ethereum have unique elements that can be visualized in creative ways.

 <img src="previews/014.png" width="50%" /><img src="previews/017.png" width="50%" />